SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetDatasetContentDeliveryRuleDestination.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.DatasetContentDeliveryRuleDestination resource property to the template.
-The destination to which data set contents are delivered.
+The destination to which dataset contents are delivered.

 ## SYNTAX